 The program will assign you to clinical placements according to your Clinical Pathway, considering your educational needs and the availability of experiences.
+Pathways may change due to the availability of clinical placement space.
 All students will complete clinical rotations outside of a major center in Saskatchewan.
-During clinical rotations, shifts may occur on weekends and may vary between 8-12 hours, students need to expect that 12 hour shifts are a regular part of clinical practice.
+During clinical rotations, shifts may occur on weekends and may vary between 8-12 hours.
+Students need to expect that 12 hour shifts are a regular part of clinical practice.
 In order to facilitate learning experiences, lab/clinical experiences may be scheduled at a variety of times.